peeling dried glue membranes off your fingers; sounds, words, hypercuriosity.

 Second grade was

 taking on chapter books; spelling tests, Jolly Ranchers, recess adventures.

 Third grade was

 cranking through long division; kickball, capture the flag, Harry Potter.

 having a double-digit age; concealed crushes, sleepovers, close friends.

 turning interests into hobbies; discomfort zones, new friends, advanced math.

 Seventh grade was

-understanding the importance of deodorant; projecting, humor niche.
+understanding the importance of deodorant; projecting, finding my humor.